4 February 2021

 The same controls on the environmental release of GMOs will apply and will be implemented by the competent authorities in the UK.

-For more information, see developing genetically modified organisms (GMOs) if there’s no Brexit deal.
+For more information, see developing genetically modified organisms (GMOs) from 1 January 2021.

 You’ll still be able to buy the same amount and quality of fertiliser.
 For 2 years after the UK leaves the EU, all products can still be sold under: